Fordham Rams football: History

 The move to scholarships not only provided Fordham with a successful FCS run, but also allowed the Rams to add FBS (formerly I-A) programs to their schedule.
 Higher profile contests against Cincinnati (2012), Navy (2016) and Nebraska (2021) were added and although those games resulted in lopsided losses, Fordham was capable of knocking off weaker FBS teams like Temple (2013), Army (2015) and Buffalo (2023).

-Joe Moorhead was the architect of the first two FCS victories but despite steady modern era success, Fordham is still best known for their famous "Seven Blocks of Granite."
-It was a name given to the team's 1929/1930 and 1936/1937 impenetrable offensive lines.
-The 1936 team was coached by "Sleepy" Jim Crowley, one of the famed "Four Horsemen" that brought Notre Dame glory during the early 1920s.
+Joe Moorhead was the architect of the first two FCS victories, but despite steady modern era success, Fordham is still best known for their "Seven Blocks of Granite."
+The name was given to the team's 1929/1930 and 1936/1937 offensive lines, often referred to as 'impenetrable'.
+The 1936 team was coached by "Sleepy" Jim Crowley, one of the famed "Four Horsemen" that contributed to Notre Dame's successes during the early 1920s.
 Aside from Notre Dame-inspired gold helmets, Crowley also brought an all-Notre Dame staff with him to Rose Hill.
-This included line coach Frank Leahy, who later returned to South Bend and became arguably the greatest college head coach ever.
-Vince Lombardi, who later became arguably the greatest NFL head coach ever, played for Leahy on that famous "Granite" line.
+This included line coach Frank Leahy, who later returned to South Bend.
+This also included Vince Lombardi, who later became an NFL head coach for various teams.